Many credit cards let you add an authorized user to your account.

 For example, American Express Platinum Card supplementary cardholders get lounge access:

-However, Scotiabank Passport Visa Infinite supplementary cardholders do not, even though primary cardholders do:
+However, Scotiabank Passport Visa Infinite supplementary cardholders do not get lounge access, even though primary cardholders do:

 How much do authorized user cards cost?

-Some authorized user cards have an annual fee.
-This charge is in addition to the primary cardholder fee.
+Some authorized user cards have an annual fee, which is in addition to the primary cardholder’s annual fee.
 As with the primary card, fees are often higher for premium products, up to $200.

 Many compelling credit card offers waive the primary annual fee for the first year.
-Sometimes, this discount also extends to a supplementary cardholder, as with CIBC’s current offer:
+Sometimes, this discount also extends to a supplementary cardholder, as we’ve seen with many CIBC offers in the recent past:

 Furthermore, if you have a credit card annual fee waiver from a premium banking package, some banks also waive the fee on one or more authorized user cards.